X0rD3v1L/customers-portal-react/README.md

 ## Usage

-Run the application and navigate to the customer details page to view customer information and a gallery of photos.
+Run the application and click on any customer from the list on left side to view customer information and a gallery of photos.
 Photos will refresh every 10 seconds, and any errors during fetching will be displayed to the user.